hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 Once a profile is set as the reference cast, the reference profile is drawn in orange.
 This cast is retained in memory as the currently loaded cast to allow for additional operations, such as exporting or transmission to a sounder.
-The reference profile can be cleared from memory at any time via the *Clear reference cast* option under the *Reference cast* menu.
+The reference profile can be cleared from memory at any time via the *Clear reference cast* option under the *Reference cast* menu (:numref:`editor_tab14`).
-Further extensions and augmentations will then use WOA/RTOFS (:numref:`editor_tab14`).
+Further extensions and augmentations will then use WOA/RTOFS.

 .. _editor_tab14:
 .. figure:: ./_static/editor_tab14.png
     :width: 280px
     :align: center
-    :height: 160px
     :alt: reference cast
     :figclass: align-center